 Oral cancer is one of the most dangerous forms of cancer out there, and it can affect the tongue, throat, lip, and mouth.
-In fact, it is more dangerous than brain, cervical, skin, and ovarian cancer.
+It is more dangerous than brain, cervical, skin, and ovarian cancer.
 You might be wondering why that is, right?
 One of the problems with oral cancer is its lack of symptoms.
 You won’t show any at first, in other words, which means that the earliest stages of the disease can fly right by without you noticing a thing that is off about your oral health.
-Because of this, oral cancer is mostly not discovered until it has become a more serious problem and is already in advanced stages.
+Because of this, oral cancer is mostly not discovered until it has become a more severe problem and is already in advanced stages.
 That makes it one of the deadliest kinds of cancer.

 When should I have a cancer screening?

 Are there any symptoms?